 "What Do You Mean By 'Primordial Mother'?"

 Maha-padmatavi-samstha [59th]: She dwells in the Great Lotus Forest.
 This means She dwells in Sahasrara.
-According to Arunopanisad inside this ‘Lotus Flower’ is the point of contact between the individual and Cosmic Consciousness.
+According to Arunopanisad inside this 'Lotus Flower' is the point of contact between the individual and Cosmic Consciousness.
+(Sri Lalita Sahasranama)

 When asked what was happening to his son Kash, the Sahaja Yogi who had given him Self-Realization could only speculate that he might have reached the Primordial Mother.
-Kash's father had no idea what he meant and asked: "What do you mean by primordial mother?"
+Kash's father had no idea what he meant and asked: "What do you mean by 'primordial Mother'?”

 The Sahaja Yogi explained that there is a Great Divine Mother who is the Ultimate Reality beyond all that is known and unknown to humans.
-Throughout the ages She is credited to have been the Great Adi Shakti or Supreme Power of God Almighty, but very little actually known about Her.
+Throughout the ages She is credited to have been the Great Adi Shakti or Supreme Power of God Almighty, but very little is actually known about Her.
 Others are of the same opinion:

 "Far too little is known about the Divine Mother of the Universe and what little of this is available comes to us in the form of either scriptural references couched in archaic language or contemporary representations of the Divine Mother emphasizing limited concepts which concern arcane metaphysics or the worship of nature and the elements.
 Whereas neither of these interpretations are objectionable, each presenting a portion of the picture of what She embodies, it is time, especially in this auspicious day and age when the Avatar of Durga/Kali, Sri Ramakrishna, has appeared in our midst, to offer up a more comprehensive rendering of Her all-pervasive presence and all-enthralling appearance.